Long count

 Long count or slow count is a term used in boxing.
 When a boxer is knocked down in a fight, the referee will count over them and the boxer must rise to their feet, unaided, by the count of ten or else deemed to have been knocked out.
-A long count occurs when a boxer is given more than the allotted time (a notional ten seconds) to rise to his or her feet.
+A long count occurs when a boxer is given more than the allotted time (a notional ten seconds) to rise to their feet.